nklayman/vue-cli-plugin-electron-builder/README.md

 ### Electron Builder:

-To see avalible options, check out [Electron Builder Configuration Options](https://www.electron.build/configuration/configuration)
+To see available options, check out [Electron Builder Configuration Options](https://www.electron.build/configuration/configuration)

 As per Electron Builder's documentation, they can be applied: